Duties of Darlington Borough Council

 This new resource provides advice, guidance and support for anyone who is concerned that someone they know may be at risk from being radicalised by terrorists or extremist content online.

-See the ACT Early website [external link] for more information
+For more information visit the ACT Early website [external link].

 How to report a concern